 - 2 tablespoons (1 ounce; 30g) vegetable oil, or other neutral oil

-To Make the Dough: In a large mixing bowl, whisk together the flour and kosher salt until combined, about 1 minute.
-Add the oil and rub evenly into flour, about 5 minutes.
-Make a well in the center of the flour and pour in 1 cup (240ml) of warm water.
-Roughly combine the flour and water with your fingers until just brought together, about 1 minute.
-Next, knead the dough until it forms a sticky ball, about 5 minutes.
-Leave the dough in the bowl and cover with plastic wrap or a moist towel.
+To Make the Dough: In a large mixing bowl, whisk together flour and kosher salt until combined, about 1 minute.
+Add oil and rub evenly into flour, about 5 minutes.
+Make a well in the center of flour and pour in 1 cup (240ml) of warm water.
+Roughly combine flour and water with your fingers until just brought together, about 1 minute.
+Next, knead dough until it forms a sticky ball, about 5 minutes.
+Leave dough in bowl and cover with plastic wrap or a moist towel.
 Set aside to rest at room temperature for at least 1 hour and up to 24 hours in the refrigerator.

-After the dough has rested, divide it into 8 equal portions.
-Work with one portion of dough at a time, keeping the remaining dough covered with a moist towel or plastic wrap while not handling.
+After dough has rested, divide into 8 equal portions.
+Work with one portion of dough at a time, keeping remaining dough covered with a moist towel or plastic wrap while not handling.

-For the First Roll: On a clean surface, roll out the dough until as thin as possible, sprinkling flour as needed to prevent the dough from sticking to the rolling pin.
-The final dimensions of the dough should be roughly 16 inches by 10 inches, and it should be paper thin and translucent.
+For the First Roll: On a clean surface, roll out dough as thin as possible, sprinkling flour as needed to prevent dough from sticking to the rolling pin.
+The final dimensions of the dough should be roughly 16 inches by 10 inches, and should be paper thin and translucent.

-Using a small offset spatula, dab 1 tablespoon (15g) of softened ghee across the surface of the rolled out dough.
-Sprinkle a pinch of flour over the ghee.
-Starting from the top, roll down the dough sheet until it is all coiled into one long snake.
+Using a small offset spatula, dab 1 tablespoon (15g) of softened ghee across surface of rolled out dough.
+Sprinkle a pinch of flour over ghee.
+Starting from the top, roll dough sheet until it is coiled into one long snake.
 Coil each end of the dough log inward until they meet at the center, then fold the two coils onto each other and press together firmly.
-Set aside the coiled dough ball to rest covered for at least one hour at room temperature and up to 24 hours in the refrigerator.
+Set aside coiled dough ball to rest covered for at least one hour at room temperature and up to 24 hours in the refrigerator.

-Cooking the Parathas: Preheat a heavy gauge 10- or 12-inch skillet over medium-low heat.
-Working with one paratha at a time, cook it in the dry skillet until dusty and dry to the touch, about 3 minutes per side.
-(After this first cook, the parathas can be stacked between sheets of parchment, wrapped in plastic, and stored in the refrigerator for 1 week or freezer for 3 months and cooked from frozen as needed.)
+Cooking the Parathas: Preheat a heavy gauge 10-12 inch skillet over medium-low heat.
+Working with one paratha at a time, cook in the dry skillet until dusty and dry to the touch, about 3 minutes per side.
+(After this first cook, the parathas can be stacked between sheets of parchment, wrapped in plastic, and stored in the refrigerator for 1 week or freezer for 3 months and cooked from frozen as needed).

 Traditionally parathas are made with maida, a South Asian refined white flour.
 Maida is similar to all-purpose flour, having both the germ and bran removed before processing.
 However unlike all-purpose flour, maida is milled from hard durum wheat, which results in it having a higher protein content.
 All purpose flour can substitute in a pinch, but for a more authentic textured paratha you can find maida online and at your local Indian grocery store.
 The recipe steps and amounts do not need to be modified to work with maida.